samitha9125/react-native-pinch-new/README.md

 ### iOS

- - Place your `.cer` files in your iOS Project.
+ - Place your `.der` files in your iOS Project.
 Don't forget to add them in your `Build Phases > Copy Bundle Resources`, in Xcode.

 ## Example